BayView Entertainment

 BayView Entertainment is an American independent film production and distribution company based out of Pompton Plains, New Jersey.
 In 2015, BayView distributed One Deadly Summer (1983) on physical media.
 BayView produced the film Skinamarink (2023), which was acquired by Shudder.
 In 2023, BayView took over Passion River Films after buying out most of the company's assets.
+In 2026, FlareFlow microdramas by COL Group International were acquired by BayView Entertainment for distribution in North America.